-The company currently has four masks available.
-The Re-Mask Casual (with ICY & Organic models), the Re-Mask Pro and the Re-Mask Sports.
+The company currently has five main mask types available.
+The Re-Mask Casual (with ICY & Organic models), Re-Mask Pro, Re-Mask Sports, and Re-Mask 2.0.
 However, I have already done a Re-Mask Sports review in a separate article.
-The company also makes Earth Filter, a filter that is designed to fit inside a wide variety of other masks in order to reduce costs and waste.

 Re-Mask masks are primarily designed to protect the wearer from particulate matter, viral, and bacterial particles.
 Depending on the model that you purchase, you can find models that offer valves as well as non-valve variants.

 Re-Mask offers a solid line up of masks and filters with different intended uses and audiences.
 In this Re-Mask review, I will look into the facts behind these masks as well as my experiences.
 I will also compare the different models and discuss the differences between them.

-There are three different models of Re-Mask that are available.
+There are four different models of Re-Mask that are available.
 All of these masks use the same filtration technology (which I will discuss in more detail soon), but they all have small differences.
 When deciding which Re-Mask model to purchase, there are two main questions to ask: